InjuMichorius/BeerStop/README.md

 [Click here for the live demo](https://beerstop.herokuapp.com/)

 ## Goal
 The goal of BeerStop is to provide groups of friends a joyfull experience during quarataine.
 It's a Dutch drinking game called "bussen", where people play a few rounds of lucky guesses to obtain 4 cards.
-When every player has 4 cards, the real game begins and players can lay their cards on the christmas tree!
+When every player has 4 cards, the real game begins and players can lay their cards on the so called "christmas tree"!

 For a full explanation on the game, visit the rules here [work in progress](https://github.com/InjuMichorius/BeerStop/wiki/Wireflow)

 ## Dataflow
 Explanation and visual representation of data flow, coming soon.

-## SWAPI API
+## Deck of Cards API
-Explanation and visual representation of the used api, coming soon.
+The API is well documented on https://deckofcardsapi.com/

+The link used to fetch the api is https://deckofcardsapi.com/api/deck/new/shuffle/?deck_count=1, deck_count means how many card decks are being shuffled.
+The default is one.

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.